ggeorg02/BAIT580/installation/RDSCreation.md

 ---
 ```

-Make sure you uncheck this, as you don't have permissions to do this.
+Make sure you uncheck `Enable enhanced monitoring`, as you don't have permissions to do this.

 ```{figure} img/rds14.png
 ---